 Philosophers at Risk Visiting Scholar

 The visiting position is for a duration of 2–4 months, anytime during the academic year at Cornell.
-The fellowship provides air-travel expenses; a stipend of $7,000–$9,000 (depending on duration of stay); assistance with US visa application; full access to library and other scholarly resources at Cornell; and other, informal, academic assistance as may be needed.
+The fellowship provides air-travel expenses; a monthly stipend (see below for standard amount); assistance with US visa application; full access to library and other scholarly resources at Cornell; and other, informal, academic assistance as may be needed.
 The visiting fellow will be hosted by the Sage School of Philosophy at Cornell.

 Cornell University is a member of the Scholars at Risk Network, an organization that was established to protect scholars and promote academic freedom.